Learning the Cello - Your Sound

 The way you use or don't use vibrato also has a huge influence on your sound.

-To develop your sound, you must continually maintain or improve your technique.
 Also, use your imagination to come up with verbal descriptions of the sounds you want, using adjectives to describe the type of tone you want.
-Artists play around with contrasting elements, bringing out certain ones to emphasize a particular emotion, so dare to be as imaginative as possible!
+All artists play around with contrasting elements, bringing out certain ones to emphasize a particular emotion.